Field

 consumable requirements for the cleaning method originally

-proposed in WO-A-2007/128962 have been disclosed in copending
+proposed in WO-A-2007/128962 have been disclosed in

-GB Patent Application No. 1018318.4, where the technology has
+copending GB Patent Application No. 1018318.4, where the

-performance whilst employing significantly reduced levels of
+cleaning performance whilst employing significantly reduced

-detergents and much lower process temperatures.
+levels of detergents and much lower process temperatures.

 [0015] The apparatus and methods disclosed in the foregoing